CAPLTER/caplter-research-protocols/SRBP/SRBP_BirdPointCount_Protocol.md

 ### **Direction**

 * Record the direction the bird was **first** observed or heard.
-This may mean recording a bid heard to the south (S) even though you were facing northwest (NW) at the time.
+This may mean recording a bird heard to the south (S) even though you were facing northwest (NW) at the time.

 * Use the cardinal and mid-cardinal points of the compass (N, NE, E, SE, S, SW, W, NW) in this column.